Five Best Practices for Real Estate Postcards

 3. Analyze Response: Take time to analyze the results of your campaign.
 Collect response data from the tracking setup in step one to see how the variables affect response rates.

-We frequently see direct mailers who can’t answer how a campaign performed or the quantity of leads received from a postcard.
-These steps allow you to see what works best and where you should be prioritize your marketing dollars.
+We frequently see real estate agents who can’t answer how a campaign performed or the quantity of leads received from a postcard.
+These steps allow you to see what works best and how you should be spending your marketing dollars.

 Creating postcards for real estate marketing doesn’t have to be complicated.
 Using these tips will allow you to create an effective marketing tool to grow your business.